davidmathei/ceusdosul-site/content/tours/bino-night.en.md

 ---

 Learn stargazing the easy way: find objects too dim for the eye to see that are surprisingly spectacular sights through binoculars.
 Bring your own or use a pair of ours.

 We also provide star charts, planispheres and red lights that will help you find objects difficult to spot without these tools.

 <!--more-->

-Price: 15,- pp
+Price: &euro; 15 pp\
-Group Size: minimum 6
+Group Size: minimum 6\
 Duration: 2h
-Location: anywhere
+Languages: PT, EN, DE, NL depending on the group composition